 It was actually kind of fascinating to see such a young church: most churches you see in this day and age are centuries old, classical, and often crumbling.
-All of the art inside is relatively recent, the oldest dating back a couple hundred years.
-It’s almost refreshing to see that spirituality is alive and well in places, and to see the art of icon painting is not dead.
+All of the art inside the church is relatively recent, the oldest dating back a couple hundred years.
+It’s refreshing to see that spirituality is alive and well and the art of icon painting is not dead.

 Entrance to the cathedral is free, just like all of the other cathedrals in Tbilisi.

 Note: Ladies, if you’re visiting, no bare shoulders or short shorts, and bring a scarf so that you can cover your head.
 They may let you in sans-head covering, but it’s quite disrespectful, and you’ll get lots of stink eyes and scowls.

 Looking for more inspiration?
 Bewildered Slavica has some great ideas about things to do in Tbilisi in 48 hours.